 Alicia is someone you pay attention to, because you just know that whatever she is creating, and putting out into the world, is going to change a life. – Megan Lawrence, Founder, Healing Hopefuls

 Alicia Cook is an established writer and award-winning activist from New Jersey.
-She has been featured in popular media outlets, including The Asbury Park Press, Teen Vogue, Bustle, and the LA Times.
-Cook contributes regularly to the HuffPost, CNN, USA Today, and many more.
-Her best-selling, self-published, book of poetry, “Stuff I’ve Been Feeling Lately“, was a finalist in the 2016 Goodreads Choice Awards and was later traditionally published by Andrews McMeel Publishing (AMP).
-Cook announced her next book of poetry, “I Hope My Voice Doesn’t Skip,” will be released through AMP in June of 2018.
+She has been featured in the NY Post, CNN, Asbury Park Press, Teen Vogue, Bustle, American Songwriter Magazine, and the LA Times.
+Cook contributes regularly to the HuffPost, USA Today, and thrive.
+Her best-selling book of poetry, “Stuff I’ve Been Feeling Lately“, was a finalist in the 2016 Goodreads Choice Awards.
+Cook announced her next book of poetry, “I Hope My Voice Doesn’t Skip,” will be released through Andrews McMeel Publishing in June of 2018.

 A prolific visionary for humanitarian nonfiction and poetry, [Alicia] believes in the healing nature of writing for herself and her readers.
 Her work is therefore an even blend of escapism and altruism.- Billy Anania, APP